-Wi-Fi Protected Setup (WPS) System is a simplified method for securing your wireless network during the "Initial setup" as well as the "Add New Device" processes.
+Wi-Fi Protected Setup (WPS) is a simplified method for securing your wireless network during the Initial Setup as well as the Add New Device processes.
 The Wi-Fi Alliance (WFA) has certified it across different products as well as manufactures.
-The process is just as easy as pressing a button for the Push-Button Method or correctly entering the eight-digit code for the Pin Code Method.
-The time reduction in setup and ease of use are quite beneficial, while the highest wireless Security setting of WPA2 is automatically used.
+The process is as simple as pressing a button for the Push-Button Method or correctly entering the eight-digit code for the PIN Code Method.
+The ease of use is beneficial, while the highest wireless security setting of WPA2 is automatically used.

-Enable: Click to Enable the Wi-Fi Protected Setup feature.
+Enable: Enable the Wi-Fi Protected Setup (WPS) feature.